This post may contain affiliate links. Read my full disclosure policy.

 - 2 teaspoons sugar (or alternative sweetener like honey or agave)

-- ½ cup coconut milk (do not use “lite” coconut milk -it will result in a very thin, soup like consistency, the thicker the better).
-More to taste after cooking.
+- 14 ounce can coconut milk, divided (do not use “lite” coconut milk -it will result in a very thin, soup-like consistency, the thicker the better).

 - 1 can chickpeas, drained